mitchelljkotler/documentcloud-tabula-addon/README.md

 # DocumentCloud Tabula Add-On

-This is an add-on for [DocumentCloud](https://documentcloud.org) which wraps the [tabula-py](https://github.com/chezou/tabula-py) library
+This is an add-on for [DocumentCloud](https://documentcloud.org) which wraps the [tabula-py](https://github.com/chezou/tabula-py) library.

 It allows you to export tables from a set of PDFs into CSVs and download the resulting CSVs as a zip file.
 You can provide a link to a template generated from the [Tabula Desktop Application](https://tabula.technology)